conduktor/conduktor-docs/docs/platform/admin/rbac.md

 ## Manage Resources Permissions

 ### Granular Permissions
-Since 1.17.0, the RBAC model is way more granular and allows you to go deep into the permissions.
+Since 1.17.0, the RBAC model is much more granular and allows you to go deep into the permissions.
 Here is a table that recaps the ones you can assign:

 | Resource         | Permissions           |
 | ---------------- | --------------------- |